Retribution Paladin DPS Spec, Builds, and Talents — Dragonflight 10.2

 Divine Storm procs are decent for AoE,

-but it is much less commonly used since the increase it provides is much lower than the other AoE-centric talents, and it has little value on single-target, unlike the more generalized talents you could use instead.
+but it is less commonly used since the increase it provides is a bit lower than the other AoE-centric talents, and it has little value on single-target, unlike most of the more generalized talents you could use instead.

 Past the more specialized talents, you have some talents that will be taken in most, if not all, builds, and others that can be swapped in and out depending on the situation.